open-mmlab/mmaction2/docs/en/get_started.md

 You will see the top-5 labels with corresponding scores in your terminal.

 Option (b).
-If you install mmaction2 as a python package, open you python interpreter and copy&paste the following codes.
+If you install mmaction2 as a python package, you can run the following codes in your python enterpreter, which will do the similar verification:

 ```python
 from mmaction.apis import init_recognizer, inference_recognizer